gelatodigital/gelato-uniswap/README.md

 :icecream: :icecream: :icecream:
 :icecream: :icecream: :icecream:

-## Demo Part 2: Be your own Gelato-Kyber User
+## Demo Part 2: Start using the automated trading dapp as a User

 In Part 2, we will take up the role of one of our own Dapp Users and see how Gelato works its automation magic for them in action.